Comprehensive Review Real Customer Analysis

 Upper Construction

-The upper utilizes a light, airy open-cell mesh.
-This is great for ventilation—seriously, the air flow is fantastic—but it does introduce a point of vulnerability.
-The mesh is reinforced with synthetic leather overlays and those flashy metallic bits we talked about earlier.
-While these overlays provide structure, the exposed mesh in the toe box can be prone to tearing if you catch it on something sharp or if your big toe tends to poke upwards.
-There is also a distinct TPU cage in the midfoot that helps lock your foot down, a design element borrowed directly from performance runners.
+The upper uses a light, airy open-cell mesh.
+Ventilation is excellent, but that airflow comes with a trade-off: the mesh is more vulnerable.
+Nike reinforces it with synthetic leather overlays and the metallic pieces that make the shoe pop.
+Those overlays add structure, but the exposed mesh in the toe box can still tear if you snag it or if your big toe tends to poke upward.
+There’s also a clear TPU cage through the midfoot to help hold the foot in place, borrowed straight from performance-runner design.

 Midsole Technology